 Besides a general course on the principles and practice of international arbitration, the programme offers several thematic courses on certain aspects of international arbitration, such as recognition and enforcement of arbitral awards and institutional arbitration, as well as area-specific courses such as the arbitration of disputes in the financial sector, intellectual property rights or international sports arbitration.

 To ensure active participation and exchange with teaching staff and fellow participants, a maximum of 40 participants will be admitted to this course.

 Why this course?

-This training course offers a unique opportunity to learn from established academics and world-renowned arbitrators from Leiden University, the Permanent Court of Arbitration, the ICC International Court of Arbitration, P.R.I.M.E.
-Finance and Erasmus University.
-You will gain first-hand knowledge on arbitration cases right in the heart of the PCA headquarters in the Peace Palace in The Hague.
+This training course offers a unique opportunity to learn from established academics and world-renowned arbitrators.
+You will gain first-hand knowledge on arbitration cases right in the heart of The Hague, the International City of Peace and Justice.
 The course also offers plenty of opportunities to network with fellow students and practitioners from all over the world.
 And last but not least, The Hague is a wonderful place to stay!

 The tuition fee for the 2019 session is €950.
 Unfortunately, there are no scholarships available for this course.